-Pricing appears initially steep with the personal plan priced at $999 per year, while the team plan is priced at $1,299 per year.
+Pricing appears initially steep.
 However, unlike some other tools, pricing is not charged according to the number of learners using the software.
 Also, there's a free trial available for you to try out the software.

-As you may have realised by now, many e-learning authoring tools are web-based, and that’s also the case for Shift eLearning.
+As you may have realized by now, many e-learning authoring tools are web-based, and that’s also the case for Shift eLearning.
 It’s designed to help you create powerful e-learning resources efficiently and quickly.

 When you’ve finished putting a course together, you don’t have to worry about tailoring it for different users.
 The system has a one-push feature, so hitting the publish button once will send it to a variety of devices – regardless of their screen size, resolution or aspect ratio.
 There’s a generous free trial you can check out, too.

-A 30-day free trial is available, after which pricing starts from $99 per user per month, or $999 if paid annually.
-However, like about, the pricing is charged for use of the software rather than per learner using it.
+A 30-day free trial is available, after which pricing is charged for use of the software rather than per learner using it.

 Blackboard Learn is aimed at higher education training and learning, with a cloud-based system that's designed to be responsive to the needs of different devices, and can work with content from third-party providers.